King's Ely: Drama

 The school has a Drama and Theatre department.
 In the Senior school the department is housed in a dance studio, a Black Box Studio, and the Hayward Theatre where productions are held.
-The Junior School has its own Drama Studio and productions are either held in the Morbey Hall or the Hayward Theatre.
+The Prep School has its own Drama Studio and productions are either held in the Morbey Hall or the Hayward Theatre.
 The department is active throughout the year with: rehearsals every evening and most weekends, Theatre Masterclasses run by professional practitioners brought in from external acting troupes, Drama and Dance clubs such as the Acting Techniques Club and the Armchair Theatre Club, academic rehearsals, and Technical Theatre Clubs.
 The department regularly has former pupils entering the performing-arts industry and has a growing number of candidates auditioning for Theatre Schools.

-Drama is taught to all pupils in years 3-9 and optionally from year 10 onwards.
-In 2019 84% of pupils earnt a grade 9-7 at GCSE.
-For the past 5 years 100% of pupils have achieved 100% A*-B at A Level and in 2015 100% of pupils achieved an A* grade.

-Each year the department's shows include: A musical theatre production, contemporary and classical studio pieces, academic showcases, open mic nights, Trinity Speech and Drama showcases, and attendance at the Edinburgh Fringe Festival.
-Recent productions have included: Made in Dagenham, Education Education Education, The Merchant of Venice, Much Ado About Nothing, Lord of the Flies, The Dreaming, The Lion King, Arabian Nights, Grimm Tales, Around the World in 80 Days, Frankenstein, Jesus Christ Superstar, Les Misérables, Seussical, Electra, The Electra project, Into The Woods, Grease, Whistle Down The Wind, We Will Remember Them, Joseph and the Amazing Technicolor Dreamcoat, The Cagebirds, Iphegenia in Orem, Guys and Dolls, Wendy and Peter Pan, Emil and the Detectives, Medea, Pride and Prejudice, and Legally Blonde: The Musical.

 In 2019 the school took the production Ugly Youth written by then Director of Drama and Theatre, Nick Huntington, to the Edinburgh Fridge Festival where it earnt a 5 star review from reviewer Richard Beck for the Broadway Baby.
 In 2017, the school's first performance at the Fringe Festival, a production of 'The Dreaming', was awarded 5 stars by James Taylor of The Edinburgh Reporter.